embeddedalpha/embeddedalpha/README.md

 <h1 align="center">
   Hi, there!
 I'm Kunal Salvi, an Embedded System Engineer.
+I write drivers for popular MCUs and do IoT porjects for fun.
+If you'd like to colaborate or hire me for a project, just shoot an email at kunalsalvi63@gmail.com
 </h1>